 (Added: 1/18/2023)

-We have included in our project some large items of ‘equipment’ (a water heater, a roof top HVAC unit, parking lot lighting) that will be installed into the building.
+I have included in my project some large items of ‘equipment’ (a water heater, a roof top HVAC unit, parking lot lighting) that will be installed into the building.
 Should these items be shown on line 10 Equipment in the budget and the labor to install on line 9 Construction?

 Because these items are installed, they should not be shown on the equipment list (where only loose, movable items are shown).
 The cost to purchase and install these types of items should be shown on line 9 Construction on your SF-424C.
 Please note that if you classified your project as an equipment-only project type, but you want to use ARP-Capital funds to both purchase and install the equipment, you must change your project type to Alteration/Renovation (A/R) of an Existing Facility.